awsdocs/amazon-chime-user-guide/doc_source/phone.md

 You can also call or message phone numbers or contacts from the past 30 days in **Call history**, under **Meetings and Calls**\.

 **Note**
-Amazon Chime is not a replacement for your telephone\.
-It cannot be used for emergency calling\.
+Amazon Chime is not always a replacement for your telephone\.
+You can only make emergency calls in the U\.S\.

 ## Dial a phone number<a name="dial-phone"></a>